ozlemkaradeniz/PathAnalyser/README.md

 PathAnalyser is a flexible and user-friendly R package that provides functionality for assessing ER and HER2 pathway activity in breast cancer transcriptomic datasets by using a gene expression signature.
-Unlike currently available algorithms that perform transcriptional classifications using gene sets that do not account for any information on direction of association like GSVA or GSEA, or classification algorithms that use weighted lists of genes which also account for the strength of association, in addition to the direction of association of genes, PathAnalyser is a unique classification tool which allows samples to be classified simply based on a gene signature, a list of genes which only provide information on the direction of association i.e. whether a gene is up-regulated or down-regulated when a given pathway is active.
-Many studies report these gene lists or signatures, which can be used directly by PathAnalyser to classify samples in transcriptomic datasets.
+Typically, gene signatures can be broadly classified into the following three categories:

+1. gene-sets - list of genes without information regarding the strength or direction of association with a phenotype
+2. weighted gene lists - lists of genes with numerical weights representing strength and direction of association
+3. gene-signature containing only direction of association with the phenotype (i.e. a list of up-regulated and down-regulated genes).

+Several currently available packages and algorithms classify samples using gene-sets such as GSVA and GSEA or weighted gene lists such as the PAM50 algorithm.
+However despite the third type of signature (direction-associated gene signatures) being reported by numerous publications, there is currently no software tools available for classifying samples based on these signatures.
+PathAnalyser addresses this need by providing functionality for classifying samples by pathway activity using these highly reported and widely available gene signatures.

 # Table of Contents